 -

-Maintenance: High (requires immediate drying and care against oxidation)
+Maintenance: High (requires immediate drying and care against rust)

 4. Aogami Steel (Blue Steel): Strength and Longevity

-Aogami, or “Blue Steel,” is an upgraded version of Shirogami, as it includes additional elements such as chromium and tungsten, which increases its corrosion resistance and hardness.
-This type of steel is an excellent choice for professionals who require a durable knife that will hold its edge, but with less maintenance required compared to Shirogami.
+Aogami, or "Blue Steel," is an improved version of Shirogami, as it includes additional elements such as chromium and tungsten, which increase its corrosion resistance and hardness.
+This type of steel is an excellent choice for professionals who require a durable knife that holds its edge, yet requires less maintenance than Shirogami.

 -